Evaluation of Teaching, Courses and Programs Policy and Procedure

 Queensland Public Records Act 2002

-Deputy Vice-Chancellor (Academic Services) & Chief Information Officer
+Deputy Vice-Chancellor (Academic Services) and Chief Information Officer

 Academic Quality Policy